Testing car speakers to see if they work correctly seems like a complicated task.

 - You can misuse your speaker by carelessly and continuously listening to audio beyond optimal volumes.
 This results in thermal and electrical failure, which damages your speaker’s voice coils.
-When this happens, you end up with speakers that produce gritty sound.
+When this happens, you end up with speakers that produce gritty sounds.

 - Your car speakers can receive too much power.
 This can happen when you’re using the wrong wires, or you installed the speakers incorrectly.
 Alternatively, it can also occur from heat buildup that melts your speaker components’ binding glue.

 - Internal materials can loosen up and blow your speaker.
-As you travel, there’s a chance of loosening your car speakers’ components and stressing them out, which causes damages that result in blown speakers.
+As you travel, there’s a chance of loosening your car speakers’ components and stressing them out, which causes damage that result in blown speakers.

 To figure out if your speakers are blown, watch out for these signs: